 To ensure they’re not buying a property with underlying issues (such as lead walls or contaminated water), the buyer will hire an inspector to go through the house thoroughly.
 Every property has different systems and features, so the inspection may take time and could cover a great number of concerns.
 The most common areas an inspector will cover include the following:

 - Structural components

 - Heating elements

 However, even if the buyer was pre-approved for a loan, the financer will require the property to be appraised by a neutral 3rd party appraiser.
 An appraiser is a person that is paid for by the mortgage provider.
 The appraiser’s job is to determine the property’s value in a non-biased way by going through every aspect of the property in painstaking detail.
 Mortgage providers require this as they want to ensure they are loaning for an investment that is worth it in the long run.
-So long the appraiser gives a value of the property that is in-line with the dollar amount of the loan the buyer is requesting, the buyer should be able to obtain the loan.
+As long as the appraiser gives a value of the property that is in line with the dollar amount of the loan the buyer is requesting, the buyer should be able to obtain the loan.

 Once the mortgage application has gone through successfully, the parties have conducted a final walkthrough, and all contingencies have been removed, the parties can close on the home.
 At closing, the parties will be signing numerous documents and paying for the closing costs, among other activities.
-So long the closing process goes off without a hitch, the buyer will be the official owner of their new home.
+If the closing process goes off without a hitch, the buyer will be the official owner of their new home.

 Purchase Price + Financing

 Arguably the most important section of the contract, the purchase price is the full amount the buyer is willing to pay for the property.
 Also included in this section (or sometimes in its own section altogether) is how the buyer will finance the purchase; it covers whether the buyer will be paying in cash, receiving financing from the seller, or with a new mortgage (bridge loan, VA loan, fixed-rate, variable, etc.).